-- A When traveling at high speed, do not abruptly decelerate by using the transmission lever, to slow down instead press the brake pedal. - A When changing direction, check beforehand there is no obstacle in the direction you will be headed. - Avoid changing direction at high speed.
+- 1 Traveling direction can be changed without stopping the truck. - (2) Put the gear selector lever in the desired position to change direction. - When changing direction, check beforehand there is no obstacle in the direction you will be headed. - ※ Avoid travel direction (forward/reverse) change when the truck travel at a high speed.

-(4) Turning the truck
+(5) Turning the truck

-- 1 Turn the truck by moving the steering wheel into the desired direction. - 2 You can turn the truck to the left or right by 52 degree. - Do not turn the truck abruptly when traveling at high speed and avoid turn on a slope. - A Steering does not function with engine OFF.
+- 1 Turn the truck by moving the steering handle into the desired direction. - 2 You can turn the truck to the left or right by 52 degree. - ※ Do not turn the truck abruptly when traveling at high speed and avoid turn on a slope. - A Steering does not function with engine OFF.

-(5) Precautions when driving
+(6) Precautions when driving

 - If the monitor warning lamp lights up, put the gear selector lever in the neutral position and stop the truck.
 Stop the engine after running it at low idling.
 Then resolve any problems regarding operation of the truck. - 2 When operating the truck, if the load is lighten rapidly, the speed of the truck will increase.
-So, be careful. - 3 When the truck travels on uneven ground, keep the truck traveling at low speed.
+So, be careful. - 3 When the truck travels on uneven ground, keep the truck traveling at low speed. - \ Do not drive the forklift more than 30 minutes without idling.